kiss

 Return size of the current node set.
 This indicates how many DOM elements

-are currently matched by this XML
+are currently matched by this XML object.

 The type of the result returned by the process function. |